 Product Safety and Public Health The Company's products may expose it to risks associated with product safety and defects and product handling in relation to the manufacturing, design, packaging and labeling, storage, distribution, and display of products.
-The Company cannot assure that active management of these risks, including maintaining strict and rigorous controls and processes in its manufacturing facilities and distribution systems, will eliminate the risks related to food and product safety.
-The Company could be adversely affected in the event of a significant outbreak of food-borne illness or food safety issues including food tampering or contamination, health and wellness, including pharmaceuticals, or general merchandise products.
+The Company cannot assure that active management of these risks, including maintaining strict and rigorous controls and processes in its manufacturing facilities and distribution systems, will eliminate all the risks related to food and product safety.
+The Company could be adversely affected in the event of a significant outbreak of food-borne illness or food safety issues including food tampering or contamination.
 In addition, failure to trace or locate any contaminated or defective products could affect the Company's ability to be effective in a recall situation.
 The Company is also subject to risk associated with errors made through medication dispensing or errors related to patient services or consultation.
-The occurrence of such events or incidents, as well as the failure to maintain the cleanliness and health standards at store level, could result in harm to customers, negative publicity or damage to the Company's brands, reputation, operations or financial performance and could lead to unforeseen liabilities from legal claims or otherwise.
+The occurrence of such events or incidents, as well as the failure to maintain the cleanliness and health standards at store level, could result in harm to customers, negative publicity or could adversely affect the Company's brands, reputation, operations or financial performance and could lead to unforeseen liabilities from legal claims or otherwise.